 Mail Fraud Targeting Small Businesses

 Small business owners can also be victims of mail fraud.
-Small businesses owners might be overwhelmed with work and may lack extensive business experience or formal training.
+Small business owners might be overwhelmed with work and may lack extensive business experience or formal training.
 Fraudsters also prey on immigrant-owned businesses, hoping to take advantage of owners who do not speak English as their first language.

 Examples of Mail Fraud